-In the last twelve months Purple Innovation insiders were buying shares, but not selling.
-They paid about US$8.05 on average.
-I'd consider this a positive as it suggests insiders see value at around the current price.
+In the last twelve months Fidelity National Information Services insiders were buying shares, but not selling.
 The chart below shows insider transactions (by companies and individuals) over the last year.
-If you want to know exactly who sold, for how much, and when, simply click on the graph below!
+By clicking on the graph below, you can see the precise details of each insider transaction!

-Insiders at Purple Innovation Have Bought Stock Recently
+Insiders At Fidelity National Information Services Have Bought Stock Recently

-Over the last three months, we've seen significant insider buying at Purple Innovation.
-In total, insiders bought US$75k worth of shares in that time, and we didn't record any sales whatsoever.
-This is a positive in our book as it implies some confidence.
+Over the last three months, we've seen significant insider buying at Fidelity National Information Services.
+In total, insiders bought US$1.4m worth of shares in that time, and we didn't record any sales whatsoever.
+That shows some optimism about the company's future.

-So What Do The Purple Innovation Insider Transactions Indicate?
+So What Do The Fidelity National Information Services Insider Transactions Indicate?

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.